FernandoAiresCastello/TileGameLib/README.md

 **Main project:**

-- [TGL.lib](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TGL) is a C/C++ static library built on top of [SDL2](https://www.libsdl.org/).
-Under active development as of 2023.
+- [TGL.lib](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/TGL) is a C/C++ static library built on top of SDL2.
+Development status: ACTIVE.

 **Side projects:**

 The following projects are also part of the TileGameLib toolkit, but are otherwise completely independent of the main project.
 These side projects are all located under the [Other](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other) subdirectory:

-- [Unity TileGameLib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/UnityTileGameLib) contains a collection of C# scripts for use in the [Unity](https://unity.com/) game engine.
-Under active development as of 2023
+- [Unity TileGameLib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/UnityTileGameLib) contains a collection of C# scripts for use in the Unity game engine (2D mode only).
+Development status: ACTIVE.

 - [TGL TilePaint](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/TGLTilePaint) is a standalone C# desktop app for drawing 8x8 or 16x16 tiles in the TGL format.
+Development status: INACTIVE.

 - [TileGameLibJS](https://github.com/FernandoAiresCastello/TileGameToolkit/tree/master/Other/TileGameLibJS) was an early attempt to create a web-based version of TGL.lib using Typescript and HTML/CSS.
-Currently, this project is not being actively developed.
+Development status: INACTIVE.

 - [TileGameLibCS](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Other/TileGameLibCS) is a standalone C# desktop application (TileGameMaker.exe) built on top of Windows Forms targeting the .NET Framework.
 The solution also includes a dynamic library (TileGameLib.dll) that is independent from the TileGameMaker.exe application and can be used in other projects.
 Mostly useful for drawing and prototyping games, sort of like an IDE.
-Currently, this project is not being actively developed, as it will most likely be replaced by the Unity version in the future.
+Development status: INACTIVE.

 **Notes:**